Adalog-fr/ada-static-code-analysis-tools-benchmark/README.md

    `"CRATENAME": "path/to/src/CRATE_DIR"`
 3. In the root crate folder, rename `alire.toml` to `alire.origin.toml`.
 4. Run `cogralys-bench-util generate-alire -p .` to regenerate `alire.toml` with **pins** that point to crates located in the [src](./src) directory.
-5. Check if the project compiles with `alr build`.
+5. Check that the project compiles with `alr build`.
-6. In the root crate folder, run `copy_load-system_into_obj.sh` to resolve issues related to ASIS that raise a Storage_Error when it attempts to access of some system packages.
+6. In the root crate folder, run `copy_load-system_into_obj.sh` to resolve issues related to ASIS that raise a Storage_Error when it attempts to access some system packages.

 ### Regenerating All Environment